 1. What are the 4 Biomolecules and their Function?

 Carbohydrates, Proteins, Lipids and Nucleic Acids are the 4 biomolecules.
 Carbohydrates are the source of energy.
-Proteins do all essential functions like immunity, general metabolism etc. Lipids are like greater source of energy, works as energy storage.
-Nucleic Acids are genetic material and also determines protein synthesis.
+Proteins do all essential functions like immunity, general metabolism etc. Lipids are like a greater source of energy, and work as energy storage.
+Nucleic Acids are genetic material and also determine protein synthesis.